 Awareness of Eating Disorders in Men

-Eating disorders have been around for many years and until recently were typically viewed as a female issue.
+Eating disorders in Men have been around for many years and until recently were typically viewed as a female issue.
 Not anymore.
-Today, anorexia, bulimia, and especially binge-eating disorder, are on the rise in the male population.
+Today, anorexia, bulimia, and especially binge-eating disorder are on the rise in the male population.
 Anorexia is now diagnosed in boys as young as eight and a full 40% of those with binge-eating disorders are male.

 Causes of Male Eating Disorders

 Several factors contribute to this phenomenon of eating disorders in men.
 Where the need to be physically perfect was once exclusively directed at girls, today, boys are receiving similar pressure.
 Look at action figures: they are absurdly muscular, especially in the chest and shoulders.
 This does impact boys, not unlike the way Barbie has traditionally influenced girls.
 Now, consider advertising, where the men depicted are the male equivalent of supermodels: lean and fit, or cut and buff.

 Boys and men alike often make comparisons to these images and find themselves lacking.
 This is why males are now dieting and working out to an extreme, becoming vulnerable to anorexia, exercise bulimia, and muscle dysmorphia.

-Ways To Help with Body Image and Eating Problems in Men
+Ways To Help with Body Image and Eating Disorders in Men

 If your loved one is struggling with an eating disorder, the following are ways in which you can offer support to the male in your life: